sees1/ROS_nodes/README.md

      * To install use: catkin_make -j1
      * To run:
          * open launch file ../multimaster_example/launch/multimaster.launch  and add the ip of foreign PC and port of roscore
-         * run roscore on both PC (not necessary to run roscore on foreign PC before launching multimaster becaue it has autoconnect)
+         * run roscore on both PC (not necessary to run roscore on foreign PC before launching multimaster because it has autoconnect)
          * run talker node: rosrun multimaster_example talker
          * run multimaster: roslaunch multimaster_example multimaster.launch
      * Troubleshooting: